antoniusnaumann/atom-lang/README.md

 }
 ```

-d) Fields can be converted to a variadic field of the same type -- but not vice versa
+e) Fields can be converted to a variadic field of the same type -- but not vice versa
 ```atom
 main() {
   a: (String, Int, Int) = ("Hello", 1, 2)